partytax/ncei-api-guide/README.md

-This guide is an attempt to demystify the suite of API's provided by the National Oceanic and Atmospheric Administration's (NOAA's) National Centers for Environmental Information (NCEI), which are rather sparsely documented.
+This guide is an attempt to demystify the suite of APIs provided by the National Oceanic and Atmospheric Administration's (NOAA's) National Centers for Environmental Information (NCEI), which are rather sparsely documented.

 First, request a token at this URL: https://www.ncdc.noaa.gov/cdo-web/token Don't be alarmed by the NCDC URL.
 The National Climactic Data Center (NCDC) is the former name of the NCEI.